 It’s important to understand how we arrived at the .08 BAC limit.
 This became a standard across the United States in the 1990s.
 Until then, many states had higher limits, and a few had no laws to govern drunk driving at all!

 Scientists determined that when blood alcohol levels reached .08, the risk of crashing increased exponentially.
-At this level, every aspect of driving is impaired: concentration, hand-eye coordination, speed control, depth perception, and the ability to accurately process information.
+This level of BAC impairs every aspect of driving: concentration, hand-eye coordination, speed control, depth perception, and the ability to accurately process information.

 But .08 is not a magic number.
 The line between “buzzed” driving and drunk driving is dangerously thin.
 Even a small amount of alcohol can impact a person’s ability to drive safely.